building-envelope-data/metabase/README.md

 1. Clone the source code by running
    `git clone git@github.com:building-envelope-data/metabase.git` and navigate into the new directory `metabase` by running `cd metabase`.
+1. Initialize, fetch, and checkout possibly-nested submodules by running `git submodule update --init --recursive`.
+An alternative would have been passing `--recurse-submodules` to `git clone` above.
 1. Prepare your environment by running `cp .env.sample .env`, `cp frontend/.env.local.sample frontend/.env.local`, and adding the line `127.0.0.1 local.buildingenvelopedata.org` to your `/etc/hosts` file.